 NDT data acquisition

-Designed to be used in a wide variety of industries, Eddyfi Technologies’ unique R-Scan Array water column ultrasonic crawler houses a 64-element linear phased array probe with a frequency of 7.5 Mhz.
-The 15-millimeter (0.6-inch) aqua lock allows inspecting wall thicknesses up to 60 millimeters (2.4 inches).
+Designed to be used in a wide variety of industries, Eddyfi Technologies’ unique Aqualock water column houses a 64-element linear phased array probe with a frequency of 7.5 Mhz.
+The 15-mm(0.6-in) aqua lock allows inspecting wall thicknesses up to 60 mm (2.4 in).
 Higher water boxes are available for the inspection of even thicker materials.

 High Probability of Detection (PoD)

-Compared to spot thickness measurements, the R-Scan Array phased array and Gekko system increases the likelihood of detecting corrosion by continuously recording thickness measurements as the scanning head passes over the inspection surface.
-The result is a scan containing wall thickness data of a 1 x 1 millimeter (0.04 x 0.04 inch) resolution.
+Compared to spot thickness measurements, the range of semi-automated phased array scanners and PAUT Instruments increases the likelihood of detecting corrosion by continuously recording thickness measurements as the scanning head passes over the inspection surface.
+The result is a scan containing wall thickness data of a 1 x 1 mm (0.04 x 0.04 in) resolution.
 The data can be displayed in a variety of ways.
-Each of these views aid in the detection and qualification of the defects.
-The captured thickness information can be displayed as a C-scan, an A-scan trace, a digital thickness measurement, an amplitude B-scan or a simple-to-understand thickness profile.
+Each of these views aids in the detection and qualification of the defects.
+The captured thickness information can be displayed as a C-scan, an A-scan trace, a digital thickness measurement, an amplitude B-scan, or a simple-to-understand thickness profile.
 The most valuable display is the C-scan on which corrosion, if present, is clearly displayed and identified.